luizParreira/ecto_cast_to_string/README.md

 # EctoCastToString

-EctoCastIntToString is a simple library that enables ecto casting from integer to string.
+EctoCastIntToString is a simple library that enables ecto casting from number to string.

 ## Installation